Welcome to today's edition of the Rush 24-7 podcast.

 Diane Sawyer was on the verge of not getting it.

-You all are in um in good company.
+You all are in good company.

-CNN the Situation Room correspondent Mary Snow.
+CNN, the Situation Room correspondent Mary Snow.

-Uh CNN comes close to getting it right on this.
+CNN comes close to getting it right on this.

-Don't expect conservative radio talk show host Rush Limbaugh to hop on the Huckabee bandwagon any time soon.
+Don't expect conservative radio talk show host Rush Limbaugh to hop on the Huckabee bandwagon anytime soon.

 Limbaugh has been highly critical of McCain and raised this question on his nationally syndicated radio talk show.

-You gotta go to Huckabee now, Rush?
+You got to go to Huckabee now, Rush.

 There is no conservative alternative in the race.